Lin-1997/Edge-TB/README.md

       └─ log  >>  Received from each node
    ├─ dataset  >>  Splitted dataset, static files, shared by NFS ├─ dml_tool
-      ├─ gl_dataset.json  >>  Dataset definition of all nodes, an example ├─ dataset_conf.py  >>  Used to generate dataset conf file for each node ├─ gl_structure.json  >>  Structure definition of all nodes, an example ├─ gl_structure_conf.py  >>  Used to generate structure conf file for each node ├─ splitter_fashion_mnist.py  >>  Used to split dataset └─ splitter_utils.py
+      ├─ gl_dataset.json  >>  Dataset definition of all Gossip peer nodes, an example ├─ dataset_conf.py  >>  Used to generate dataset conf file for each node ├─ gl_structure.json  >>  Structure definition of all Gossip peer nodes, an example ├─ gl_structure_conf.py  >>  Used to generate structure conf file for each Gossip peer  node ├─ splitter_fashion_mnist.py  >>  Used to split dataset └─ splitter_utils.py
    ├─ gl_manager.py  >>  Runtime manager, an example